nsrau/azure-docs.it-it/articles/storsimple/storsimple-manage-acrs.md

 <properties
-   pageTitle="Gestire i record di controllo di accesso in StorSimple | Microsoft Azure" description="In questo articolo vengono descritti i record di controllo di accesso (ACR) che consentono di specificare quali host possono connettersi a un volume nel dispositivo StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Manage access control records in StorSimple | Microsoft Azure" description="Describes how to use access control records (ACRs) to determine which hosts can connect to a volume on the StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"